-The Public Policy Degree Program is designed to develop students' knowledge and skills for service and leadership in public sector careers at the local, national, and international levels or for graduate studies in related fields.
-The Public Policy major will provide students with a Biblical and theoretical foundation in public policy through course work in ethical, philosophical, historical, governmental, procedural, and managerial principles.
+The public policy degree program is designed to develop students' knowledge and skills for service and leadership in public sector careers at the local, national, and international levels or for graduate studies in related fields.
+The public policy major will provide students with a biblical and theoretical foundation in public policy through course work in ethical, philosophical, historical, governmental, procedural, and managerial principles.
 The program will build on this foundation by offering direct experiences through seminars, internships, and events to develop practical skills and understanding for policymaking.

-Students who graduate with a Public Policy major will demonstrate the ability to:
+Students who graduate with a public policy major will demonstrate the ability to:

-- 1. Understand Biblical and ethical principles and standards and apply them to public policy issues and institutions. - 2.
+- 1. Understand biblical and ethical principles and standards and apply them to public policy issues and institutions. - 2.
 Appreciate the significance of civil society and actively engage in civic participation. - 3.
 Develop critical thinking, problem-solving, and management skills for policymaking and public administration. - 4.
 Recognize and interrelate political structures, participants, and principles for policymaking and implementation. - 5.
-Acquire and apply knowledge of American and comparative history and government to current events, issues, and institutions - 6.
-Acquire and apply knowledge of Constitutional and international principles and organizations for governance, civic participation, and civil and human rights. - 7.
+Acquire and apply knowledge of American and comparative history and government to current events, issues, and institutions. - 6.
+Acquire and apply knowledge of constitutional and international principles and organizations for governance, civic participation, and civil and human rights. - 7.
 Identify and utilize effective and principled methods and approaches to political process, policy research and analysis, and public administration. - 8.
 Integrate political knowledge and policy principles to practical public sector fields such as communications and media, criminal justice, economics and management, government and politics, and law and policy.

 Foundational Studies 66 units

-Public Policy Major 50 units
+Public Policy major 53-56 units

-Free electives 12 units
+Free electives (per concentration) 6-9 units

-Degree total 128 units
+Degree Total 128 units